nicolasmaclean/Personal-Site/site/_posts/2022-04-21-maya-stacker.md

 ---
-title: Maya Stacker Tool
+title: Maya Procedural Building Tool
-description: I created a Maya tool using Python and PySide2 that stacks objects.
+description: I developed a Maya tool using Python and PySide2 that creates randomized building by stacking pieces of a modular kit.
 categories: [tool]
 tags: [Maya, Python, PySide2, PyQt5]
 ---